open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _bye_ - Ignore this event from another assistant.
   * _describeAssistant_
     - return your own manifests in a _pulishManifest_ event. !!need to check multiple manifests and context!!
-  * findAssistant
+  * getManifests
       - if the _to_ is addressed to you:
-        - If the scope is 'internal' or 'all' - return your own manifest as a candidate servicingManifest in a _proposeAssistant_ event.
+        - If the scope is 'internal' or 'all' - return your own manifest as a candidate servicingManifest in a _publishManfests_ event.
         - If the scope is 'external' - ignore this event.
       - if the _to_ section is not specified:
         - If the scope is 'internal' or 'all'
           - Consider whether the contents of the envelope is something you want to service.
 If you are not sure, ignore this event.
-Otherwise return a servicingManifest in a _proposeAssistant_ event containing the relevant manifests of the services you offer that can meet the request.
+Otherwise return a servicingManifest in a _publishManfests_ event containing the relevant manifests of the services you offer that can meet the request.
         - if the scope is 'external' - ignore this event.
-  * _proposeAssistant_ - Ignore this event if you did not ask for a recommendation.
+  * _publishManfests_ - Ignore this event if you did not ask for a recommendation.
   * _uninvite_ - Leave this conversation (i.e. stop responding to all events from this conversation_id)

 * floor management events - giving and taking the floor